Michedev/DDPMs-Pytorch/readme.md

       │   ├── distributions.py  # distributions functions for diffusion
       │   ├── unet_class.py  # UNet model for Classifier-free Diffusion Guidance
       │   └── unet.py  # UNet model for Denoising Diffusion Probabilistic Models
-      ├── pyproject.toml  # setuptool file to publish model/ to pypi ├── readme.md   # this file
+      ├── pyproject.toml  # setuptool file to publish model/ to pypi and to manage the envs ├── readme.md   # this file
       ├── readme_pip.md  # readme for pypi
       ├── train.py  # script for training